osm-search/Nominatim/docs/api/Lookup.md

 |-----------| -----  | ------- |
 | polygon_threshold | floating-point number | 0.0 |

-When one og the polygon_* outputs is chosen, return a simplified version of the output geometry.
+When one of the polygon_* outputs is chosen, return a simplified version of the output geometry.
 The parameter describes the tolerance in degrees with which the geometry may differ from the original geometry.
 Topology is preserved in the geometry.